Haselnussbomber/HaselTweaks/README.md

 Always opens the "Grand Company Delivery Missions" window on the "Expert Delivery" tab.

-### Faster Decompression

-Replaces the game's `zlib.uncompress` function with an optimized implementation from [libdeflate](https://github.com/ebiggers/libdeflate).

 ### Fast Mouse Click Fix

 The game does not fire UI events for single mouse clicks whenever a double click is detected.